dgopsq/writings/posts/ripgrep-powered-search-engine-on-the-web.md

 # What about performance?

 Well, as I said this was just an experiment to test a bit WASM and the integration of a library that is completely outside the "web" scope.
 This means that even though I have written it with performance in mind, **it’s not the best way to do a [Full-Text Search](https://en.wikipedia.org/wiki/Full-text_search)**.
 It could be used for small files-based databases (like this blog) and possibly with a server [supporting HTTP/2 in order to leverage multiplexing](https://http2.github.io/faq/#why-is-http2-multiplexed).
-Anything bigger than that will probably require a more “scalable” approach like an index-based search engine.
+Anything bigger than that will probably require a more “scalable” approach like an Index-Based Search Engine.

 See ya in the next article 👋